-The Statute states that, in addition to certain ex-officio members, it shall consist of elected members as set out in Regulation 4.
-The following are at present members of Senate ex-officio: the Vice-Chancellor (Chair), Provost, Pro-Vice-Chancellors, Heads of the Schools of Studies, Convenor of the Foundation Year, Librarian, Director of IT Services, the Director of the Sussex Centre for Language Studies, the Students' Union Council Representative: two other Officers of the Students' Union .
+• The Statute states that, in addition to certain ex-officio members, it shall consist of elected members as set out in Regulation 4.
+The following are members of Senate ex-officio: the Vice-Chancellor (Chair), Provost, Pro-Vice-Chancellors, Heads of the Schools of Studies, Convenor of the Foundation Year, Librarian, Chief Digital Transformation Officer, the Students' Union Council Representative: two other Officers of the Students' Union.